-Bilingual paraprofessionals must possess the ability to speak, read and write English and the language representative of the targeted English Language Learner (ELL) population(s) at the school, as well as the ability to work with students.
-The assignments will be consistent with the state statutes, regulations and good educational practices and programs of The School Board of Broward County, Florida.
-Bilingual/ESOL Department staff or World Language staff screen possible candidates for bilingual instructional positions.
+Bilingual paraprofessionals must possess the ability to speak, read and write in English and the language representative of the targeted English Language Learner (ELL) population(s) at the school, as well as the ability to work with students.
+The assignments will be consistent with the state statutes, regulations and research-based educational practices and programs of The School Board of Broward County, Florida.
 Please provide an assurance letter from the district superintendent that the district is in compliance with all ESOL training requirements.